-We also offer other forms of memorialisation that are fully in keeping with our aim to establish areas of natural beauty where wildlife can flourish long into the future, either with bird nesting boxes, bat roosting boxes, oak or stone benches.
+We also offer other forms of memorialisation that are fully in keeping with our aim to establish areas of natural beauty where wildlife can flourish long into the future, either with bird nesting boxes, bat roosting boxes, nature homes and oak benches.

-We have to prohibit the planting of non-native seeds or plants on graves, as it would prevent the generation of a natural landscape in keeping with the local ecology of each of our burial grounds, and we reserve the right to remove any inappropriate plants without prior notice.
+We must prohibit the planting of non-native seeds or plants on graves, as it would prevent the generation of a natural landscape in keeping with the local ecology of each of our burial grounds.
+And we reserve the right to remove any inappropriate plants without prior notice.
 Please refer to the Rules and Regulations that govern our burial grounds for further details.

-We of course encourage native species to establish themselves in our burial grounds, and supply wild flower seed mixes free of charge for sowing on graves.
+We of course encourage native species to establish themselves in our burial grounds and can provide wildflower seed mixes for sowing on graves.

 Our Commitment to the Environment